True orthodontic emergencies are rare, but when they occur we are available to you.

-You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
+Sometimes, you may be able to solve a problem temporarily until you can get to our office.
 If there is a loose piece that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.
-If your braces are poking you, put soft wax on the piece that’s sticking out.
-If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers or tweezers, and replace it in the tube on the back tooth.
+If your braces are poking you, place wax on the piece that’s sticking out.
+If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers or tweezers, and replace it in the brace on the back tooth.

 After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.

-When you first get your braces, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
-Stick to a soft diet until your teeth do not hurt for chewing.
+When you first get your braces, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for a week or so.
+Stick to a soft diet until your teeth are not sore from chewing.

 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
-Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
-Placing Orabase on the affected area may also help relieve discomfort; Orabase can be found in a pharmacy.
+Dissolve one teaspoonful of salt in a cup of warm water, and rinse your mouth vigorously.
+We also recommend Peroxyl mouthwash which can be found at the pharmacy.

-If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
-If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.
-Please call us to inform us of the loose bracket so we can plan your next appointment accordingly.
+If your bracket or band is still attached to the wire, you can just leave it in place and put wax on it, if needed for comfort.
+If the bracket or band can be removed easily, place it in an envelope and bring it to your next appointment as we will be able to reuse it.
+Please call us to inform us of the loose bracket so we can plan your next appointment appropriately.